tim-rohrer/move-to-gnucash/README.md

 Although this is a complete new app, `csv2cash` was used to study approach to the problem.
 If it weren't for a few shortcomings (most related to features needed for my Quicken data), `csv2cash` would have likely been sufficient.

-One area _MoveToGnuCash_ will attempt to diverge from `csv2cash` is that the existing account and category names will be used to map to top-level accounts (Income, Expense, etc).
+One area _Move2GnuCash_ will attempt to diverge from `csv2cash` is that the existing account and category names will be used to map to top-level accounts (Income, Expense, etc).
 If realized, this would preclude the end user from having to create a translation file to make these identifications.
 However, it does mean the end user needs to get their data in the desired form inside of Quicken.

 ## Dependencies